cncf/devstats.archive/README.md

 - `runq` gets SQL file name and parameter values and allows to run metric manually from the command line (this is for local development)
 - [import_affs](https://github.com/cncf/gha2db/blob/master/cmd/import_affs/import_affs.go)
 - `import_affs` takes one parameter - JSON file name (this is a file from [cncf/gitdm](https://github.com/cncf/gitdm): [github_users.json](https://raw.githubusercontent.com/cncf/gitdm/master/github_users.json)
-- This tools imports GitHub user names (in addition to logins from GHA) and creates developers - companies affiliations (that can be used by [Companies velocity](https://cncftest.io/dashboard/db/companies-velocity?orgId=1) metric)
+- This tools imports GitHub usernames (in addition to logins from GHA) and creates developers - companies affiliations (that can be used by [Companies velocity](https://cncftest.io/dashboard/db/companies-velocity?orgId=1) metric)
 - [z2influx](https://github.com/cncf/gha2db/blob/master/cmd/z2influx/z2influx.go)
-- `z2influx` is used to fill gaps that can occur for metrics that returns multiple columns and rows, but number of rows depends on date range, it uses [gaps.yaml](https://github.com/cncf/gha2db/blob/master/metrics/gaps.yaml) file to define which metrics should be zero filled.
+- `z2influx` is used to fill gaps that can occur for metrics that returns multiple columns and rows, but the number of rows depends on date range, it uses [gaps.yaml](https://github.com/cncf/gha2db/blob/master/metrics/gaps.yaml) file to define which metrics should be zero filled.
 - There are few shell scripts for example: running sync every N seconds, setup InfluxDB etc.

 Detailed usage is here [USAGE](https://github.com/cncf/gha2db/blob/master/USAGE.md)